jdart1/arasan-chess/doc/BUILD.md

 ## Recommended build method

-I recommend building the engine from the command line with NMAKE, using the Makefile.win makefile (run with "nmake -f Makefile.win).
+I recommend building the engine from the command line with NMAKE, using the Makefile in the Windows source distribution (Makefile.win in the repo).
 This is the most reliable and tested method.
 Visual Studio Community Edition is free for use on open-source projects and includes the needed command-line tools.
 You need a recent version with C++ 17